 It is a simple feature that assembles your Instagram feed in one place and allows you to use a unique link for each of your feed photos.

-See how your Instagram feed turns out when converted to web and mobile-optimized landing page: https://feedlink.io/escommerce
+See how your Instagram feed turns out when converted to a web and mobile-optimized landing page: https://feedlink.io/escommerce

 For more detailed instructions, check out this video tutorial: